nickthecoder/tedi/README.md

 As with TextArea, you can style ".tedi-area", ".tedi-area .content" and ".tedi-area .scroll-pane"

 TediArea has similar styleable properties as TextArea, with the addition of :
-- -fx-display-line-numbers
+- -fx-display-line-numbers (boolean)

 I have included a style sheet as a resource in package uk.co.nickthecoder.tedi called "tedi.css".
 This applies a monospaced font to .tedi-area, and styles the gutter containing the line numbers.

-## Paragraphs
+## Planned additional features

-The use of the word "paragraph" in the code took me by surprise.
-It turns out that a "paragraph" is actually a line of text ending in a new-line character.
-I would have called it "line" rather than "paragraph".
-However, I suppose using "line" may be confusing when line-wrapping is enabled.
+Possibly in the order that I'll develop them :

+- Goto (go to a line number / column position)
+- Search and replace, with matches highlighted.
+- Create a full-featured example application, i.e. a simple text editor.
+- Remove dependencies on com.sun.xxx
+- Optimise for large documents.
+TextArea (on which this is based), is not efficient at all.
+See below.

 ## Performance